 What characterizes a vaporizer high?
 How much of a difference is there between a vaporizer high and the high from a joint or bong?
 How different are various vaporizers on the market as to the high they produce?
 How much does the temperature setting on a vaporizer matter to the quality and character of the high?
-Let’s find out!

-Vaping gives a clearer high
+A clearer high

-Going from my own experiences and from reports of many other users, a ‘clear’ high is a high that leaves you cognitively more functional; there are less short-term memory disruptions, you are not losing the thread so often when talking about a certain subject, and you feel less disoriented and confused.
+Going from my own experiences and from reports of many other users, a ‘clear’ high is a high that leaves you cognitively more functional; there are less short-term memory disruptions, you are not loosing the thread so often when talking about a certain subject, you feel less disoriented and confused.

 The cannabinoid THCV (tetrahydrocannabivarin), known to act as a euphoriant as well as being analgesic, boils at 220 ºC (428 ºF).
-For the sake of brevity I’ll leave it at that; but there are other multiple other cannabinoids that we know have an influence on the high.
+For the sake of brevity I’ll leave it at that; but there are other cannabinoids which we know have an influence on the high.